Renault names new leaders as scandal-hit Ghosn bows out

 ($1 = 0.8814 euros)

-Editing by Elaine Hardcastle and Mark Potter
+Additional reporting by Naomi Tajitsu in Yokohama; Editing by Elaine Hardcastle and Mark Potter